How to Read a File Line By Line in Bash

 done < distros.txt

-The code reads the file by line, assigns each line to a variable, and prints it.
-Basically, you would see the same output as if you would display the file content using the cat command.
+The code reads the file line by line, assigns each line to a variable, and prints it.
+The output is the same as running cat distros.txt.

-What if you want to print only the distributions that use apt?
-One way would be to use the if statement and check if the line contains the apt substring :
+To print only the distributions that use apt, use an if statement to check if the line contains the substring apt:

 while IFS= read -r line; do